Radio (Rammstein song): Music video

 The video, which is almost entirely black and white, was released online on 26 April 2019 at 11:00 CET following a 26-second black and white preview for the video two days prior, containing Kraftwerk and Klaus Nomi references.
 On selected radio stations the song premiered on 25 April 2019 at 21:00 CET, while the video was shown exclusively on the wall of a house - without sound - in Berlin.
 The video was directed by Jörn Heitmann.

 The video opens with a radio announcement (absent in the album version) that says "Achtung, Achtung.
 Hier ist Berlin Königs Wusterhausen und der Deutsche Kurzwellensender.
 Wir senden Tanzmusik", which translates as "Attention, Attention.
 This is Berlin Königs Wusterhausen and the German shortwave transmitter.
 We're broadcasting dance music".
 Königs Wusterhausen is the site where the first German radio transmitter was built, in 1920.
 In 1933, it was seized by the Nazi regime in order to broadcast propaganda.
 After the Reunification of Germany, it became a museum.

-It depicts the band dressed up in tuxedos (with the notable exception of bassist Oliver Riedel who wears a black turtleneck sweater and performs barefoot) at a radio performance set roughly in the 1920s.
+It depicts the band dressed up in tuxedos from various decades (with the notable exception of bassist Oliver Riedel who wears a black turtleneck sweater like a 50's Beatnik and performs barefoot) at a radio performance set roughly in the 1920s.
 During the final chorus, the performance is set to be shut down by a police squad but it is revealed that the band members are holograms and thus unaffected by the use of violent force.
 The performance scenes are intercut with scenes of citizens being obsessed with their radios to a manic degree as well as riots demanding free and open airwaves, echoing the lyrical themes of the song.